In this busy modern world, we often overlook the importance that sleep has on our overall health.

-The best way to make sure you feel sleepy is to reduce any technology or bright screens (or any other overly-active activities) and instead turn to a nice relaxing book or calming music.
+The best way to make sure you feel sleepy is to reduce any technology or bright screens (or any other overly active activities) and instead turn to a nice relaxing book or calming music.

 We Are What We Eat

 And apparently, you sleep how you eat as well.
-Consuming foods which are poor in fiber leads to disturbed sleep.
+Consuming foods that are poor in fiber leads to disturbed sleep.
 That’s why it’s a no-brainer to include foods low in carbs and high in protein and fiber in your daily diet.

 Also, keep in mind that while you should definitely drink plenty of water to stay well hydrated, you should avoid drinking too much in the evening as that will lead to you having to get up in the middle of the night to urinate, thus ruining your sleep quality.

 Furthermore, it has been proven time and time again that we tend to make unhealthier food choices as the evening progresses.
-So, it would be wise to stay away from the fridge a few hours before hitting the sack.
+So, it would be wise to stay away from the fridge for a few hours before hitting the sack.

 We are sure we don’t need to inform you that both alcohol and caffeine can lead to an improper sleep cycle.
 But so can some supplements you may be taking before bed, though this can vary from person to person.